 Plains trip forecast update: The western trough/upper low setups that were showing on models for the Plains a few days ago has, not surprisingly, fallen apart.
 The trough is still there, but shown much farther south and weaker than it was before.
 Any tornado chances seem to be confined to the south Texas area where some decent upper flow will overspread deep moisture.
 The rest of the Plains will either be quiet or have some needle-in-a-haystack opportunities in a weaker flow or zonal flow regime, with possibly some difficult-to-forecast upper impulses here and there to enhance tornado chances (but not by much).

 At any rate, this isn't looking like a pattern I want to spend the money on for a Plains trip.
 So, unless some major turnaround happens in model data in the next couple of days (highly unlikely), this one's a no-go.
 At the far end of the range, nothing of interest is hinted at by either long-range model through the end of next week.
 However, plenty of Midwestern 'sleeper' days may be thrown in the mix.
 Those are difficult for me to observe storms due to the short notice I have for taking days off, but occasionally I'll be able to make it out.

-The following table plots the chance of a Plains weather expedition happening in a particular date range (Midwestern storm observation days are not factored into this table):
+The following table plots the chance of a Plains storm observing expedition happening in a particular date range (Midwestern storm observation days are not factored into this table):

 |2012 Plains Storm Expeditions - Probabilities as of May 3|